 - Individual factors: Factors such as skin type, sun exposure, and lifestyle choices can impact the longevity of SMP.
 If you have a predisposition to faster fading due to your circumstances, the need for touch-ups is not the practitioner’s fault.

 - Aftercare compliance: Proper aftercare plays a significant role in the longevity of SMP.
 If a client neglects or deviates from the recommended aftercare instructions provided by the practitioner, resulting in premature fading or damage, it may not be fair to place the blame solely on the practitioner.

 SMP repair is much different than just fading.
 When the treatment is unprofessional in the first place, then you’ll see it very soon and dislike it.
 SMP repair is needed when the wrong technique, pigments, needles, or ink dilution has been used.

 What’s an SMP repair session?

 SMP repair sessions are more extensive than touch-ups designed to address significant issues or corrections required for an SMP treatment.
 These repair sessions usually fix poor SMP.
-For example, when there’s a colour mismatch, improper hairline design, or dissatisfaction with the initial results.
+For example, when there’s a color mismatch, improper hairline design, or dissatisfaction with the initial results.